Hakan Çalhanoğlu: International career

 Çalhanoğlu became the first Turk to score against England, in the 11th match between the two nations, a friendly at the City of Manchester Stadium on 22 May 2016, in which he equalized in the 2–1 defeat.
 Later that month, on 31 May, he was selected in the 23-man squad for the UEFA Euro 2016.

 On 22 March 2019, Çalhanoğlu scored the second goal of Turkey's 2–0 victory over Albania in their opening UEFA Euro 2020 qualifier.
 On 1 June 2021, he was named in the Turkish squad for the postponed UEFA Euro 2020.
 In March 2022, he became his nation's captain, following the retirement of Burak Yılmaz.

-On 7 June 2024, he was called up to the 26-man squad for the UEFA Euro 2024, becoming the second Turkish player to feature in three European tournaments, following Rüştü Reçber.
-On 11 October 2025, he made his 100th international appearance in a 6–1 away win over Bulgaria during the 2026 FIFA World Cup qualification.
+On 7 June 2024, Çalhanoğlu was called up to the 26-man squad for the UEFA Euro 2024, becoming the second Turkish player to feature in three European tournaments, following Rüştü Reçber.
+On 26 June, he recorded his first ever goal in the competition, scoring the opener from long range in a 2–1 win against the Czech Republic.
+On 11 October 2025, Çalhanoğlu made his 100th international appearance in a 6–1 away win over Bulgaria during 2026 FIFA World Cup qualification.

+On 2 June 2026, Çalhanoğlu was selected in the 26-man squad for the 2026 FIFA World Cup, Turkey's first appearance at the tournament since 2002.
+He played the full 90 minutes of Turkey's opening two group stage matches; however, his side would lose on both occasions and see themselves eliminated from the competition.